googleapis/google-cloud-ruby/README.md

 ## Supported Ruby Versions

-gcloud-ruby is supported on Ruby 2.0+.
+google-cloud-ruby is supported on Ruby 2.0+.

 ## Versioning